 A small portable washer like the Wonderwash can be a handy investment if you’re a fulltimer.
-They’ll save you on quarters and from making trips to laundromats or campground facilities where you could be waiting on a machine.
+Not only will they save you on quarters, but also from having to make trips to laundromats or campground facilities where you could be waiting on a machine.

 The Wonderwash is powered by a hand crank with no motor or electricity needed.
 Though compact (at less than six pounds when empty), it can fit about half of what you could get in a normal washer load.
 According to one reviewer,

 “I could put any one of the following in the machine as a full load: 4-5 pair of jeans, 7-8 regular-weight tops (not like sweaters), a week of socks, bras, and underwear, 10 pair of PJs.”